GaurisankarJ/MedicHive-Backend/Readme.md

 ***

 ### LOG IN USER
->  Handle logging into a user account.
+>  Handle logging into an user account.
 * **URL**
   /users/login
 * **Method:**